Union Pacific's 900 South Line, Salt Lake City

 The Surface Transportation Board decided that a declaratory order was not needed because federal courts have consistently upheld that the Board held exclusive and complete authority over the abandonment (adverse or otherwise), or forced removal of any railroad line involved in interstate commerce.
 (Surface Transportation Board Finance Docket 34090, decided November 7, 2001)

 November 13, 2001

-Salt Lake City filed an application for adverse abandonment for the subject piece of Union Pacific tracks.
+Salt Lake City filed an application for adverse abandonment of Union Pacific's 900 South Line.
 Salt Lake City stated that trains had not operated over the track for two years and that the tracks were currently inactive.
 Protests and comments were to be filed by December 28, 2001, and on that date Union Pacific filed its protest of the adverse abandonment.
-Due to claims a and counter-claims, the deadline was extended until January 22, 2002.
+Due to claims and counter-claims, the deadline was extended until January 22, 2002.
 (Surface Transportation Board, Docket AB-33, Sub 183, decided October 4, 2001)

 Major points made by each side included Union Pacific's desire to have its trains avoid the street congestion surrounding the 2002 Winter Olympics, adjacent to its Grant Tower interchange, allowing trains inbound and outbound to its Roper Yard.
 Reactivation of the line would also allow Union Pacific to pursue its long term transportation needs.
 The City contended that reactivation of the line would negatively impact its plans for the area, and would run through a minority community and cross a major thoroughfare creating safety risks and environmental violations.

 U. S. District Judge Ted Stewart denied Union Pacific's request to dismiss the lawsuit filed by Salt Lake City.
 A further hearing was scheduled for March 11, 2002.
 (Deseret News, December 21, 2001)

 December 26, 2001